Hampton County Courthouse – Hampton, South Carolina

 South Carolina | SC Picture Project | Hampton County Photos | Hampton County Courthouse

-Hampton County was incorporated in 1877 when the South Carolina General Assembly granted a separation from the northwestern portion of Beaufort County.
+Hampton County was incorporated in 1878 when the South Carolina General Assembly granted its separation from the northwestern portion of Beaufort County.
 The county was named for General Wade Hampton, III, then governor.
 (General Hampton also served as state representative, state senator, and US senator.)

-The Hampton County Courthouse was constructed a year later, with General Hampton himself laying the cornerstone on October 12, 1878.
+The Hampton County Courthouse was constructed later that year, with General Hampton himself laying the cornerstone on October 12, 1878.
 The courthouse was built in the Victorian Italianate style, which was widely popular in the late 19th century.
-It was added to South Carolina‘s National Register of Historic Places in 1978.

 Extensive renovations and additions to the courthouse began in January of 2007.
-The new additions were constructed from older, softer bricks which match the original bricks in both texture and appearance.
+New portions were constructed from older, softer bricks to match the original bricks in both texture and appearance.
 A dedication ceremony was held on February 13, 2009 to celebrate the reopening of this landmark.

 The Hampton County courthouse is listed in the National Register:

 Located in the center of town, the Hampton County Courthouse was constructed in 1878 as the seat of government for the newly created Hampton County.
 Since that date the Hampton County Courthouse has been a focal point of community life.
 The only courthouse Hampton County has ever known, the building was built in the Victorian Italianate style that was popular in the last quarter of the nineteenth century.